arcionlabs/arcion-docs/content/docs/targets/target-setup/Rockset.md

       _input.after.*
     FROM _input
     ```
 5. After completing the preceding steps, wait for Rockset to load the collection.
-Whenever Arcion replicates changes from Oracle to S3, Rockset automatically syncs those changes.
+Whenever Arcion replicates changes from a source database to S3, Rockset automatically syncs those changes.

+### Challenges with S3 sync
+Rockset ingests data from S3 in random order and therefore can't guarantee the transactional consistency.
+For example, if Arcion uploads three files with the suffixes `_1`, `_2`, `_3`, Rockset can pick any one of these, causing issues.
+To solve this issue, Rockset prefers ingesting data from Kafka API which guarantees transactional consistency.
+For more information, see [Considerations in ingesting CDC data](https://rockset.com/docs/cdc/#considerations).

 ## Set up Kafka
 Follow these steps to set up and connect existing Kafka cluster to Rockset and use Arcion to start ingesting data: